Empire, Louisiana: Hurricane Katrina

 During the afternoon of August 28, 2005, Hurricane Katrina approached the northern coastline of the Gulf of Mexico, generating tropical force winds along coastal areas of Florida, Alabama, Mississippi and Louisiana.
 At 6:10 a.m., on August 29, 2005, Katrina made landfall just a few miles southeast of Empire, at Buras-Triumph.
 Many shrimp and oyster boats were grounded along the roads and levees near Empire.
 On the morning of August 29, the eye of the storm passed over Empire.
 The area was entirely flooded, causing dozens of boats that had popped their moorings to settle near the southern foot of the Empire High Rise Bridge.
 As a result, all traffic coming into or out of southern Plaquemines Parish was routed over the draw bridge on Parish Highway 11 (the old alignment of Louisiana Highway 23).
 Many notable businesses such as Tom's Place Oyster Bar and The Delta Marina were destroyed.

 Geography

 Empire is located at 29°23′55″N 89°36′31″W (29.398586, -89.608501) and has an elevation of 3 ft.

 According to the United States Census Bureau, the CDP has a total area of 7.6 sqmi, of which 5.2 sqmi is land and 2.4 sqmi (31.49%) is water.

+Education

+It is in the Plaquemines Parish School Board school district.

+South Plaquemines High School is in the CDP.

+Plaquemines Parish is in the service area of Nunez Community College.

 Demographics

+Empire first appeared as a census designated place the 1990 U.S. census.

+In 2000, the CDP's population was 2,211; and by 2010, its population declined to 993.
+At the 2020 census, its population was 905.